leonlinsx/minimal-mistakes/_posts/2019-12-28-saber-edge.md

 > Everyone understands that there is no info edge in Facebook or Apple.
 But there isn’t any info edge in smaller stocks either, at least not in a meaningful way that can be reliably utilized.

+I talked about the erosion of information edge from expert networks in [my notes on an investment conference.](https://www.leonlinsx.com/punch-card-2019/ "punch card") I'm unsure if this is as widely believed as John thinks though.
+In my experience many people still seemed to quote alternative data sources e.g. app usage data, expert network interviews, management meetings as sources of information edge on large cap companies.

 > I’ve observed over the years that whatever information an investor believes to be unique is almost always understood by many other market participants, and thus is not valuable.
-The mispricing is not in the stock itself, but in the investor’s own perception of the value of information:
+The mispricing is not in the stock itself, but in the investor’s own perception of the value of information.

+This I do believe.
+Everyone thinks that their information is unique, but it really isn't.

 > investment decisions were made that had nothing to do with long-term value and everything to do with short-term stock price.

+With the success of larger platforms such as Citadel, Millenium, DE Shaw that run multiple groups all trading on short-term movements \[1\], the market has shifted its focus towards winning with this investment style.

 > it solidifies two things that I already am very convinced of: